antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 The new API is designed to support a wider set of scenarios and closely follows ML principles and naming from other popular ML related frameworks like Apache Spark and Scikit-Learn.

+*Update*: Note that we’re now using the ML.NET dynamic API instead of the static/typed API, both available since v0.6.
+The main reason for this decision is because the dynamic API offers improvements like better flexibility and code modularity so you can easily segregate code for training, evaluation/testing in different methods/functions.

-Let’s walkthrough an example to build a sentiment analysis model with the new APIs and introduce the new concepts along the way.
+Let’s walk through an example to build a sentiment analysis model with the new APIs and introduce the new concepts along the way.

 Building an ML Model involves the following high-level steps: